CRIMINAL THREATS LAWYER

 If you are convicted of the Felony, you face up to four years in the California state prison.

-- DID YOU KNOW?1) That using a dangerous or deadly weapon increases your sentence by one year.
+- That using a dangerous or deadly weapon increases your sentence by one year.